Meaning of a Credit Default

 Definition of default on my credit file

 If you have an overdue debt for over 60 days or it is going to leave a default on your credit report.
-A default is define as a negative crediting list that can affect the credit score.
-If the default is less than $150 or if it has been overdue less than 60 days, it can’t be listed on your credit file.
+A default is defined as a negative crediting list that can affect the credit score.
+If the default is less than $150 or if it has been overdue for less than 60 days, it can’t be listed on your credit file.
 This doesn’t apply to commercial credit reports, where the minimum default amount is $100.

 Here are some common types of default in your credit file

 - Phone Carrier bills